WICG/pending-beacon/README.md

 that should be sent reliably when the page is being unloaded.

 ## Requirements

+The following 3 requirements are critical:

+1. Support a reliable mechanism for delaying operation until page discard, including unloading.
+   1. An optional timeout after visibility: hidden, bfcached, bfcache eviction or browser crashes.
+2. Behave like a keepalive fetch request when 1's mechanism triggers.
+3. Allow pending requests to be updated to reduce network usage.

+### Details

 * The beacon should be sent at or close to page discard time.
   * For frozen pages that are never unfrozen, this should happen either when the frozen page is removed from memory (BFCache eviction),